zammad/zammad-admin-documentation/system/data-privacy.rst

   * your own account
   * the system's last remaining administrator account

-Step 1: Find a user / confirm deletion
+Step 1: Find a User / Confirm Deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are three ways to access the user deletion dialog: